bcgov/public-cloud-techdocs/docs/azure/upcoming-features/express-route.md

 # Express Route Connectivity to On-Premises

-Last updated: **September 30, 2024**
+Last updated: **October 2, 2024**

 ## Overview

-To support on-premises resources and workloads accessing resources in Azure, and Azure resources accessing on-premises resources, hybrid cloud connectivity (known as Express Route) will be deployed.
+To support on-premises resources and workloads accessing resources in Azure, and Azure resources accessing on-premises resources, hybrid cloud connectivity (known as [Express Route](https://learn.microsoft.com/en-us/azure/expressroute/expressroute-introduction)) will be deployed.
 This will provide a dedicated, private connection between on-premises and Azure resources.

 Additionally, to adhere to data-in-transit security requirements, the Express Route connection will be encrypted using IPsec.